The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Yes — but not in the way most people think.
 Gold is not a get-rich asset during a crisis.
 It is a preserve-your-wealth asset.
 That distinction matters enormously for how you use it in your portfolio.

 During a recession, stocks can lose 40–50% of their value.
 Real estate can fall 20–30%.
 Gold typically holds its value or rises.
 For Indian investors specifically, gold has a double advantage: when the rupee weakens against the dollar — which happens during most global crises — the rupee price of gold rises even if the dollar price is flat.
-This makes gold a natural double hedge for Indians against both global uncertainty and currency depreciation.

 ⚠️ Two Situations Where Gold Disappoints 1.
 Acute liquidity crises — as in 2008, gold can fall short-term before recovering strongly.